 Figure 1.
 The Face on Mars (Viking image 1976)

-This article will demonstrate that there is an apparent connection between the complex where the 'face' is to be found on Cydonia, Mars – located at 41°N latitude – (see figures 1 above & 2 below) and the Avebury complex, just north of Stonehenge, England.
+We are now going to consider the region of the planet known as Cydonia and there the absolutely remarkable is found in great abundance.
+There is an apparent correspondence between the complex where the Face is to be found on Cydonia, Mars – located at 41°N latitude – (see figures 1 above & 2 below) and the Avebury earthen rampart and ditch circle complex, just north of Stonehenge, England.

-Figure 3 (above) is a close up of the Cydonia crater and the 'wall', the latter some two miles long and remarkably straight.
-(The 'face' is about a mile long, incidentally).
-The 'wall' clearly sits on top of the ejecta blanket.
+Figure 3 is a close up of the Cydonia crater and the Wall, the latter some two miles long and remarkably straight.
+(The Face is about a mile long).
+The Wall clearly sits on top of the ejecta blanket.
 In other words, the existence of the wall must post date the laying down of the blanket.
 On the crater rim there is what appears to be a three-sided or tetrahedral pyramid.

 South of the crater is a mound (see figure 2), which has an apparent anti-clockwise spiral ascending it with a pyramidal structure on its peak.
 This spiral mound is a mile in diameter and is approximately 500 feet high.

 Due west of this mound is a cluster of what seem to be mainly pyramidal structures, one of which has obviously been damaged.
 This group is referred to as the City.